cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -experimental.distributor.user-subring-size
 [user_subring_size: <int> | default = 0]

-# The maximum number of series that a query can return.
+# The maximum number of series for which a query can fetch samples from each
+# ingester.
+This limit is enforced only in the ingesters (when querying samples
+# not flushed to the storage yet) and it's a per-instance limit.
+This limit is
+# ignored when running the Cortex blocks storage.
 # CLI flag: -ingester.max-series-per-query
 [max_series_per_query: <int> | default = 100000]

 # The maximum number of samples that a query can return.
+This limit only applies
+# when running the Cortex chunks storage with -querier.ingester-streaming=false.
 # CLI flag: -ingester.max-samples-per-query
 [max_samples_per_query: <int> | default = 1000000]